EY to pay $100 mln to settle U.S. charges of staff cheating on accountant exams

 WASHINGTON, June 28 (Reuters) - Big Four accounting firm Ernst & Young will pay $100 million to settle U.S. Securities and Exchange Commission (SEC) charges that its auditors cheated on certified public accounting (CPA) exams and that it misled the agency's investigators.

-The London-based auditor admitted to the charges, the regulator said, and agreed to pay what the SEC said is its largest fine against an auditor.
+The London-based auditor admitted to the charges and agreed to pay what the SEC said is its largest fine against an auditor.

+"EY acknowledges the findings determined by the SEC," said Brendan Mullin, EY media relations director, adding that the firm's response has been "thorough, extensive and effective."

+"At EY, nothing is more important than our integrity and our ethics."

 The CPA is the key qualification for accountants in the United States.